Lincoln Square Theatre

 No one has favorited this theater yet

-The Lincoln Square opened in 1908 as the Family Theatre, was later named the Rialto and in 1923 became the Lincoln Square.
+Opened in 1908 as the Family Theatre, it was renamed the Rialto Theatre on July 2, 1916, and in 1923 became the Lincoln Square Theatre.

-The theatre had two entrances, one being on Kentucky Avenue and the other on South Illinois.
-The Family used both entrances but the Rialto and the Lincoln Square used the entrance on Kentucky Avenue.
+The theatre had two entrances, one being on Kentucky Avenue and the other on South Illinois Street.
+The Family Theatre used both entrances but the Rialto Theatre and the Lincoln Square Theatre used the entrance on Kentucky Avenue.
 As the Kentucky Theatre it was one of the leading vaudeville theatres during its prime.

 Could not find a time line as to when the theatre was closed or demolished.